Certification, boosters and travel

 Arrangements are being made to link clinical trial sites with suitable vaccination sites nearby, which will usually be hospital sites.
 Your trial site will inform you on this in due course.

-Please wait for your clinical trial site to contact you.
-We would be grateful if you could continue to be patient, as it will take time for all participants to be contacted and offered a discussion with a trial clinician about having additional vaccine doses.
+Please contact your study site, who will then be able to arrange a discussion with a trial clinician about having additional vaccine doses.
+We would be grateful if you could continue to be patient, as it will take time for all participants to be contacted and offered a discussion with a trial clinician.

 I've tried to attend a vaccine centre for an additional vaccine, but they said I couldn't have one as I was on a trial.
 What should I do?